alephium/docs/docs/Leman Network Upgrade.md

 Its code can be found in the following link: [https://github.com/alephium/wormhole-fork/tree/add-alephium-to-wormhole/alephium](https://github.com/alephium/wormhole-fork/tree/add-alephium-to-wormhole/alephium)

-The Alephium-Ethereum Bridge is deployed in the testnet
+The Alephium-Ethereum Bridge is deployed in the testnet.

 # Testnet